PMG Engineering | Build World-Class Food Factories | Product | Margarine

 Margarine

-c) Hardening: The emulsified mixture is then partially or fully hardened through a process called hydrogenation.
-This involves adding hydrogen to the vegetable oils to make them more solid at room temperature.
-The level of hydrogenation will determine the final texture and consistency of the margarine.
+The emulsified mixture undergoes hydrogenation, a chemical process adding hydrogen to the oils, making them solid at room temperature.
+The degree of hydrogenation impacts the final product's consistency.

 Featured Product Categories